How to Cultivate Hope in Uncertain Times

 One way we can help ourselves become more resilient and manage these feelings during uncertain times, is to have hope.

 Hope is made up of both thoughts and emotions.
-As such, growing in hope is a skill that can be learned.
+As such, hope is a skill that can be learned.

 What exactly is hope?